Daweet/Daweet.github.io/_posts/2020-06-08-Sliding-On-Earth.md

 the satellites keep falling to the center of the Earth but kept missing the surface of Earth.
-Hypothetically let us assume that a person is given a horizontal velocity from the top of the Earth as shown in Fig. [fig:Earthfall].
+Hypothetically let us assume that a person is given a horizontal velocity from the top of the Earth as shown in Fig. 1.
 What must be the minimum initial speed if the person is never to hit the Earth’s surface after it is set in motion?